d1manson/open-ephys-plugin-ltx/README.md

 - experiment_name.set - a file that only contains header info.
 - experiment_name.1, experiment_name.2, ... - tetrode spike data.
 For each spike, the binary data gives `4 x [4 byte timestamp | 50 one-byte voltage values]`.
-- experiment_name.eeg, experiment_name.eeg2, ... - continuous data downsampled to 250hz and stored as single bytes without any timestamp.
+- experiment_name.efg, experiment_name.efg2, ... - continuous data downsampled to 1kHz and stored as single bytes without any timestamp.

-Note that you'll need two separate nodes in openephys to get spikes as well as EEG - any record node with the spikes box checked will produce spikes and the set file only; any record node without the spikes box checked will only produce eeg files.
+- experiment_name.pos - position data.
+Expects 6 continuous data channels from bonsai containing x1,y1,x2,y2,numpix1,numpix2 respectively.
+Currently assumes the x and y values are within the range [0,1000].
+To get the data from bonsai into Openephys, use the separate [bonsai plugin](https://github.com/d1manson/open-ephys-plugin-bonsai)
+   (note there are a few open ephys plugins that aim to stich together Bonsai and Openephys, so make sure you are using the right one).

+Note that you'll need three separate nodes in openephys, one to create set+tet file, one for eeg, and one for pos.

+**WARNING**: this does pretty much work, but the timestamp logic still needs to be ironed out, and there's currently no way to configure anything here.

 ----